gazebosim/docs/blueprint/Manipulating_models.md

 #### Align to World frame

 An entity's local axes can become unaligned from the world frame after rotation.
-If you would like to translate about the world frame axis, simply hold `Shift`.
+If you would like to translate along the world frame axis, simply hold `Shift`.

-This isn't a permanent realignment; you can move the entity while holding `Shift`, but once you let go it will return to it's local translation frame.
+This isn't a permanent realignment; you can move the entity while holding `Shift`, but once you let go it will return to it's local translational frame.

 ![World frame alignment - translation](img/translate_worldframe.png)